Materials-Consortia/OPTIMADE/optimade.rst

 Calculations Entries
 --------------------

+    **Note**: The :entry:`calculations` entry type and its :endpoint:`/calculations` entry endpoint are DEPRECATED in favor of the :entry:`runs` entry type (see section `Runs Entries`_), which provides a standardized, richer representation of a computational execution together with its provenance relationships.
+    New implementations SHOULD expose executions as :entry:`runs` entries rather than :entry:`calculations` entries, and SHOULD NOT introduce new :entry:`calculations` entries.
+    Support for :entry:`calculations` is retained for backward compatibility and MAY be removed in a future major version of this specification.

 The :entry:`calculations` entries have the properties described above in section `Properties Used by Multiple Entry Types`_.
 Related :entry:`files` entries specified as relationships (as described in section `Relationships`_) list files used or produced by a calculation.
 They MAY be defined as either input or output files by the :field:`role` field inside the :field:`meta` dictionary of the JSON:API resource identifier object.